microsoft/Broadcast-Development-Kit/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## License

+Copyright (c) Microsoft Corporation.
+All rights reserved.

+Licensed under the [MIT](LICENSE) license.

+## Acknowledgments

+This project was implemented using the samples in the [Microsoft Graph Communications API and Samples](https://github.com/microsoftgraph/microsoft-graph-comms-samples) repository as a base.

+The architecture used in the solution was inspired by the samples in [Azure-Samples/PartitionedRepository](https://github.com/Azure-Samples/PartitionedRepository) and [ShawnShiSS/clean-architecture-azure-cosmos-db](https://github.com/ShawnShiSS/clean-architecture-azure-cosmos-db).

+---

+# Original README - Things to review

+> This repo has been populated by an initial template to help get you started.
+Please
+> make sure to update the content to build a great experience for community-building.

+As the maintainer of this project, please make a few updates:

+- Improving this README.MD file to provide a great experience
+- Updating SUPPORT.MD with content about this project's support experience
+- Understanding the security reporting process in SECURITY.MD
+- Remove this section from the README